Facebook hires ex-CNN anchor to lead news partnerships team

 Covering the news with "honesty and integrity is something that matters deeply to me," the Emmy-winning Brown, 48, said in her post Friday.
 She added that she has always felt journalism is more than just a job.

 "Right now we are watching a massive transformation take place in the news business -- both in the way people consume news and in the way reporters disseminate news.
-Facebook is a major part of this transformation," she said.
+Facebook is a major part of this transformation," said Brown, who has also been an advocate for teacher tenure reform.
 "This change comes with enormous challenges for journalists but also with great opportunities."